peterwvj/nextcloud/README.md

 ### Difference

 My setup differs from bentolor's setup by using a slightly modified version of the official full example.
 In particular, I've modified this example to install the `libreoffice` and `ghostscript` packages in order to make preview generation work for LibreOffice documents and PDF files, respectively.
+Finally, I also use `nginxproxy/acme-companion` for SSL certificate generation.

 ## Prerequisites